-The Leishmaniases are diseases caused by protozoan parasites from more than 20 Leishmania species that are transmitted to humans by the bites of infected female phlebotomine sandflies.
+The leishmaniases are a group of diseases caused by protozoan parasites from more than 20 Leishmania species that are transmitted to humans by the bites of infected female phlebotomine sandflies.

-There are three main forms of the disease: cutaneous, visceral and mucocutaneous: cutaneous leishmaniasis, visceral leishmaniasis or kala-azar, and mucocutaneous leishmaniasis.
+There are three main forms of the disease: cutaneous leishmaniasis, visceral leishmaniasis or kala-azar, and mucocutaneous leishmaniasis.

-300 000Estimated cases of visceral leishmaniasis (VL) and over 20 000 deaths annuallyStatus of endemicity of visceral leishmaniasis, worldwide, 2012
+300 000Estimated cases of visceral leishmaniasis (VL) and over 20 000 deaths annuallyVisceral leishmaniasis -- status of endemicity and disease burden worldwide, 2013

-1 millionCases of cutaneous leishmaniasis (CL) reported in the last 5 years.Status of endemicity of cutaneous leishmaniasis, worldwide, 2012
+1 millionCases of cutaneous leishmaniasis (CL) reported in the last 5 years.Cutaneous leishmaniasis -- status of endemicity and disease burden worldwide, 2013

-310 millionPeople at risk of infection in six countries reporting over 90% VL cases worldwide.Second WHO report on NTDs
+310 millionPeople at risk of infection in six countries reporting over 90% VL cases worldwide.Third WHO report on NTDs